Closing Report / Final Account

 Notarization

-No notary is required.
+The personal representative signs before a notary.
 Legacywyse plans include virtual notary sessions for supported counties.

 Which probate paths use it